asyntai/magento-ai-chatbot/README.md

-# Asyntai - AI Chatbot
+# Asyntai - AI Chatbot For Magento/Adobe Commerce

 Create and launch AI assistant/chatbot for your website in minutes.
 It talks to your visitors, helps, explains, never misses a chat and can increase conversion rates!
 All while knowing your website, customized just for you.
 Your website can now talk.